What Is Dual Diagnosis?

 - Withdrawal from stimulants can cause temporary psychosis.
 While it does subside, some people experience renewed symptoms months or even years later.

-- Marijuana abuse has been known to increase the risk of psychosis in vulnerable users (NIDA for Teens).
+- Marijuana abuse has been known to increase the risk of psychosis in vulnerable users.

 - Using drugs can create high highs but also low lows.
 Some individuals develop depressive or anxious symptoms as a result of their substance abuse, which can sometimes result in a full-blown mental disorder.